Law firm network: Membership

 There are three different types of networks.
-The original large networks – Lex Mundi, ALFA, TerraLex, State Capital Group – tended to members who were large firms.
+The original large networks – Lex Mundi, ALFA, TerraLex, and State Capital Group – tended to members who were large firms.
 This was because they were competing against large firms opening offices.
 Newer networks are more likely to include smaller firms.
-Specialty law firms may participate in boutique networks based upon their field of law.
+Specialty law firms may participate in boutique networks based on their field of law.

 Law firm networks may offer their members territorial exclusivity.
-When that occurs, another firm can not be admitted within their exclusive territory.
+When that occurs, another firm can not be admitted within its exclusive territory.

 Network members may together have hundreds of offices.
 Firms listed in the list of largest U.S. law firms have at most 4,000 attorneys.
-The largest networks include more 10,000 attorneys.
+The largest networks include more than 10,000 attorneys.

-Membership of networks may be open to accounting firms also, and accounting networks also form alliances with law networks.
+Membership of networks may be open to accounting firms, and accounting networks also form alliances with law networks.
 Some commentators take the position that bringing together a group of lawyers and accountants to create a multidisciplinary association ultimately benefits clients as they often need a wide range of professional services advisors when involved in large transactions, for example, when incorporating a new business or in litigation matters, when for lawyers, the litigation support services of accountants can be very valuable.
 Bringing lawyers and accountants together does not create a multidisciplinary practice (MDP), as all firms are separate legal entities.
 MDPs that involve law firms partnering with non-law firms remain highly regulated or forbidden in most nations and jurisdictions.

 Functions

 Retaining firm independence

-Becoming part of a network may help firms serve new marketplaces while retaining independence, create economies of scale, and pool resources.
+Becoming part of a network may help firms serve new marketplaces while retaining independence, creating economies of scale, and pool resources.